 |April 20, 2024

 To qualify for Emerald tier Civic Education Project (CEP) Courses, students must be in grade 7 through 10 and must also provide one of the following:

-- Achievement of a score of 90th percentile or higher on a nationally normed grade-level assessment in the required qualifying subject area (Verbal/reading for CEP courses) for the desired course; OR
+- Qualifying score of 90th percentile or higher on a nationally normed grade-level assessment in the required qualifying subject area (Verbal/reading for CEP courses) for the desired course; OR

 - Successful completion of a CTD course, with the same qualifying subject area within the past two years; OR

-- Participation in above grade-level testing such as the PSAT™8/9 test taken in grades 5 or 6, the ACT® or SAT® test taken in grades 6, 7, 8 or 9 (NUMATS)
+- Participation in above grade-level testing such as the PSAT™8/9 test taken in grades 5 or 6, the ACT® or SAT® test taken in grades 6, 7, 8 or 9 (Above-Grade-Level Assessment)

 CTD offers need-based financial aid awarded as requests are received.
 Families are encouraged to apply early because the amount of aid available is limited.
 Please see the Financial Aid page for details.

-- The deadline to complete a financial aid application for Leadership Intensive programs is two weeks prior to the start date of the program.
+- The deadline to complete a financial aid application is approximately two weeks prior to the course start date, specific to each session.

 - You will receive the FACTS application link in your application confirmation email once the $60 dollar tuition deposit is paid and the application is submitted.

 - It is imperative that you complete the financial aid application as soon as possible as it may take FACTS up to ten days to process your information.